daijingz/Algorithm-and-Design/README.md

 This project includes algorithm designs with Python, C++, Java and other programming languages' Implementations.

 **Reminder**
-* This project includes some past works from taken campus courses and online courses
+* This project includes some past works from taken courses, self-working, and funs
+* Because of time limits, not all parts are complete.
 * If you find any mistakes please give feedback to David directly (**Through emails**)

 ## Python version includes: